genkiroid/cert/README.md

         Output format as Go template string or Go template file path.
   -template string
         Output format as Go template string or Go template file path.
+  -u    Use UTC to represent NotBefore and NotAfter.
+  -utc
+        Use UTC to represent NotBefore and NotAfter.
   -v    Show version.
   -version
         Show version.